stepin104959/Hey-There/README.md

 # Hey-There
-I kind of familiarised with the concept of making changes to a file in GitHub
+I kind of familiarised with the concept of making changes to a document in GitHub via creaating a branch and deleting it thereafter merging with the main.